stellar/stellar-protocol/drafts/draft-0003.md

 ### Should my asset be a regulated asset ?

 Ideally, No. Implementing Regulated Assets should only be used when absolutely necessary, such as for regulatory reasons.
 It comes with a substantial operational overhead, added complexity, and burden for users.
 Issuers should only go down this route if it absolutely required.
-Alternatively, some other available options are to utilize [SEP006](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0006.md) in order to perform KYC on deposit and withdraw, and/or use [AUTHORIZATION_REQUIRED](https://www.stellar.org/developers/guides/issuing-assets.html#requiring-or-revoking-authorization)` which allows issuers to whitelist specific accounts to hold their issued assets.
+Alternatively, some other available options are to utilize [SEP006](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0006.md) in order to perform KYC on deposit and withdraw, and/or use [AUTHORIZATION_REQUIRED](https://www.stellar.org/developers/guides/issuing-assets.html#requiring-or-revoking-authorization) which allows issuers to whitelist specific accounts to hold their issued assets.

-### Why are the validation and approval servers separated?

-Validation and Approval have different inputs and outputs.
-Validation requires an unsigned transaction that can be augmented, while the approval service needs a signed transaction in order to mark a transaction as pending, which gives it an accurate view of the state of the world.
-It’s possible to merge these two functionalities into the same service, but will then require multiple trips to the same service, which might be confusing.

 ### Why doesn’t the approval service submit transactions to the network?